Ajmal-Asharaf0/PRODIGY_CS_02/README.md

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE- see the LICENSE file for details.